 © 2018 Robert Fairhead

+NB.
 This blog post is also published on Tall And True, an online magazine, blog and forum for Writers, Readers and Publishers.
+You might also be interested in this post, Fantastic Mr Fox by Roald Dahl (August 2017).

 Welcome to the blog posts and selected writing of a middle-aged dad and dog owner.
 Among other things, Robert is an editor and writer at Tall And True, an online magazine, blog and forum for writers, readers and publishers.
 Share and showcase your writing -- fiction, nonfiction and reviews -- on TallAndTrue.com.